htc-ccis1301/fall-2016/src/morea/design-basic/read-colors.md

 title: "Color Design"
 published: true
 morea_id: read-colors
-morea_summary: "One of the pieces of web design that can have the most impact, both positive and negative is color.
-In this reading, we will look at how to design a color scheme for a website, even if don't consider yourself an artist."
+morea_summary: "One of the pieces of web design that can have the most impact, both positive and negative is color."
 morea_type: reading
 morea_sort_order: 2
 ---